vaibhav-gopal/SatelliteEarthVisualization/README.md

 (Also could be [http://localhost:5000](http://localhost:5000))

+Controls:
+- Use the mouse + left click to orbit around a point
+- Right click to pan (if enabled)
+- Left click (or shift left click for multiple) to select objects
+- Space bar to focus / move camera to first selected object
+- Top right UI section includes multiple controls to change the parameters of the visualization

 TODO:
 - Set up NGINX to automate startup
 - Optimize satellite / space station instancing by using buffer geometry